-C. Auditors
+D. Auditors

 Auditors are those students who take a course without receiving academic credit for that course.
 Students who take a course as an auditor may not receive credit for it later unless they retake the course for credit.
+Auditors must complete an application and be accepted as an Auditor.
 Admission for auditors is granted for one semester only.
 A new application is required for each term.
-Applications for auditors are available from the Director of Admissions or online at www.MemphisSeminary.edu.
+Applications for auditors are available from the Director of Admissions or online at www.memphisseminary.edu.

 Permission of the instructor may be required before a student can audit a course.
-If the course to be audited has a prerequisite, the auditor must receive the permission of the instructor to be able to take the course.
 Auditing is permitted only if space is available after new student registration.

-D. Continuing Education
+E. Continuing Education